danieldmiller/space-debris-collision-detection/README.md

 # space-debris-collision-detection
 High performance parallel algorithm for detecting debris collision

+## Running the program

+To get started running the program, please follow these steps:

+- Run `cmake .` to generate a Makefile in the current directory
+- Run `make` to build the program using the generated makefile as input
+- Finally, run `./space-debris-collision-detection [optional-flags]`

 ## Flags

 To show the help, run `./space-debris-collision-detection --help`.
 There is several flags that will allow you to customize the simulation and the way it's run.